Lineup Magic - Captain's Reference

 The Role What an APA Team Captain Actually Does

 According to the APA Official Team Manual, the team captain is the person listed first on the team roster.
-That listing has weight: the captain is the team's designated point of contact for all communications from Local League Management.
+(APA Team Manual, p.
+14) That listing has weight: the captain is the team's designated point of contact for all communications from Local League Management.
 A valid phone number and email address on file are required.
 If the team wants to change captains, it requires a simple majority vote, and Local League Management must be notified immediately.

 In practical terms, that means you are responsible for the following on an ongoing basis: